 We offer advice on equity securities, corporate debt securities, certificates of deposit, municipal securities, investment company securities, options contracts on securities, and U.S. Government securities.

-Account Minimums and Requirements In general, we require a minimum account size of \$100,000 to open and maintain an advisory account, which may be waived in our discretion.
-However, we generally will not lower the minimum fee below \$15,000.
+Account Minimums and Requirements In general, we require a minimum of \$250,000 to become a wealth management client of our firm.
+At our discretion, we may lower the minimum account size.